vscode-neovim/vscode-neovim/README.md

 Multiple cursors work in:

 1. Insert mode
-2. (Optional) Visual line mode
+2. Visual line mode
-3. (Optional) Visual block mode
+3. Visual block mode

 To spawn multiple cursors from visual line/block modes type <kbd>ma</kbd>/<kbd>mA</kbd> or <kbd>mi</kbd>/<kbd>mI</kbd>
 (by default).
 The effect differs:

--   For visual line mode <kbd>mi</kbd> will start insert mode on each selected line on the first non whitespace character and <kbd>ma</kbd> will on the end of line.
+-   For visual line mode, <kbd>mi</kbd> will start insert mode on each selected line on the first non whitespace character and <kbd>ma</kbd> will on the end of line.
--   For visual block mode <kbd>mi</kbd> will start insert on each selected line before the cursor block and
+-   For visual block mode, <kbd>mi</kbd> will start insert on each selected line before the cursor block and
     <kbd>ma</kbd> after.
--   <kbd>mA</kbd>/<kbd>mI</kbd> versions account empty lines too (only for visual line mode, for visual block mode they're same as <kbd>ma</kbd>/<kbd>mi</kbd>).
+-   <kbd>mA</kbd>/<kbd>mI</kbd> versions accounts for empty lines (only for visual line mode, for visual block mode they're same as <kbd>ma</kbd>/<kbd>mi</kbd>).

 See gif in action: